jpyamamoto/tesis/sources/Spiwack_2023a.md

 ---
 category: reading
-title: Linear Constraints: the problem with scopes
+title: "Linear Constraints: the problem with scopes"
 tags:
 citekey: Spiwack_2023a
 year: 2023